ga-developers/ga-benchmark/README.md

 ## License
-This software is licensed under the GNU General Public, version 3.
+This software is licensed under the GNU General Public License v3.0.
 See the [`LICENSE`](LICENSE) file for details.